UnofficialSamHub/MeadowLand/FAQ.md

 ## I want to create my own Resource Pack

-It's great that you are interested in making new themes for this program, thanks! feel free to share them with the community by sharing them on this site by creating a pull request yourself, or by asking someone else to do it.
+It's great that you are interested in making new themes for this program, thanks!
+Feel free to share them with the community by sharing them on this site by creating a pull request yourself, or by asking someone else to do it.

+If you want to use the MeadowLand Maker for easier creation, please take a look at [How to make a Resource Pack with MLM](help/RPMLM.md) instead.

+1. Create a folder where we'll store your pack files

 ### I want to modify the sprites

 1. Get the base PNG by clicking [Here](https://drive.google.com/file/d/1YoKCgoS6XOMIvmqIbLWb0JIXG1apM6Sv/view?usp=sharing)
 2. Modify it as you like it (Please bear in mind that the boundries at this time are fixed, it may take some trial and error to figure them out)
-3. Add it to a folder
+3. Add your new PNG to the folder

 ### I want to change the default green "Mail In" Background

 1. Create a 64 x 90 sized image
 2. Create the design that you want
-3. Add it to the folder along with your spritesheet
+3. Add your new background to the folder

 *At the moment you are unable to change the "Mail out" design*